Install MongoDB, MySQL, and Postgres using Homebrew

 Last Resort

-If you can't make sense of the error log, then one option is to uninstall MySQL and re-install everything.
+If you can't make sense of the error log, one option is to uninstall MySQL and re-install everything.

 Uninstall MySQL